 Welcome my world food.
 Here you can jump to any of the countries I cover and get straight to the mouth watering articles.
 As we visit each country I write it up for its culinary expertise and experience.
 Whether its a Thai green curry or a Sri Lankan fruit you can find it here.
 Interested in chocolate covered bacon?
 Then look no further than the American section.
 There is something for everyone.

 Take a look and if I haven't covered your favourite country or cuisine let me know.
 I'll add it to the list of places to visit.
 Which incidentally seems to be getting bigger not smaller as we hunt out more of the worlds interesting places in search of yet more world food.
 Hope you enjoy the ride.

-If you want to make string hoppers, you need an idyappam maker of some sort.
-String hoppers (idiyappam) are long, thin strands created by pressing idyappam dough through small holes.
-Idyappam making machines are predominantely hand-operated, requiring some force to extrude the fine noodles.
+If you want to make string hoppers, you need an idiyappam maker of some sort.
+String hoppers (idiyappam) are long, thin strands created by pressing idiyappam dough through small holes.
+Idiyappam making machines are predominantly hand-operated, requiring some force to extrude the fine noodles.
 When I tried my hand at making string hoppers in Sri Lanka, we used a wooden … [Read more...]